Popara5/apache-image-httpd/README.md

 # apache-image-httpd
-creating an apache docker-image httpd
-The apache-image-httpd is a Docker image that contains the Apache HTTP Server (httpd)1 .
+creating an apache docker-image httpd the apache-image-httpd is a Docker image that contains the Apache HTTP Server (httpd)1 .
 It's used to run Apache in a containerized environment, making it easy to deploy and manage web applications.
 Here's how it works:
 Pull the Image: You start by pulling the official httpd image from Docker Hub: